marcoferri42/tinyChessBot/README.md

-# Octobot
+# Octobot 🐙

-Small bot that uses Alpha-Beta Pruning.
+A small bot using Alpha-Beta pruning and a custom evaluation function.

 Iterative Deepening to come.

 ## Current Search scatter plot: